 Can travelers apply for a China visa without flight tickets or hotel reservations?
-People consistently ask me if they really need to have a China visa itinerary that includes round-trip tickets and hotels booked before applying for the visa.
+People consistently ask me if they really need to have a travel itinerary that includes round-trip tickets and hotels booked before applying for the Chinese visa.
 It seems ridiculous, but there are times when it’s required.
-Here’s what you need to know – and how to get around this odd Chinese policy.
+Here’s what you need to know – and how to get around this odd policy.

 Here’s the bottom line: Unless you have an invitation letter for a China visa from a tourist group, company, educational institution, or person within China, there are rules you need to follow.